w3f-grants-archive/spartan-substrate/frame/spartan/design.md

 A higher round count increases security but at the cost of farmer experience and energy-efficiency.

 ##### Salt Update Interval
-A security parameter which defines the number of slots for which a given salt is valid.
+A security parameter which defines the number of blocks for which a given salt is valid.
 This is required to discourage compression attacks.
 A more frequent update interval linearly increases the computation required to preform the compression attack but also degrades the efficiency of the protocol, as the entire plot must be read and re-committed to at each update.